Skip to navigation Skip to content

 Aged Care means assessment - Income component - Processing

-From 1 January 2016, care recipient(s) with a POST2016 Assessment Scheme will commence having net rental income from their/their partner’s former principal home included in their assessable income.
-Rental income for these care recipient(s) will be assessed for Aged Care means assessment regardless of whether the real estate item is recorded as EXA, EXP, EX5 or EXE exempt on the Real Estate/Business Identifying (REBI) screen.
+Rental income for these care recipient(s) will be assessed for Aged Care means assessment.
+This is regardless if the real estate item is recorded on the Real Estate/Business Identifying (REBI) screen as:

 EXE asset exemptions will remain unchanged for both ISP and Aged Care means assessment.

-After 1 January 2016 if a care recipient is formally discharged from Aged Care means assessment for more than 28 days, rental income from their former principal home will be included in their means assessment if they re-enter care.
+From 1 January 2016, rental income from a care recipients former principal home will be included in their means assessment if they:

 Home care

 Care recipient(s) receiving a Home Care package are not subject to the new post 1 January 2016 business rules.
-Since these care recipient(s) receive care in their own homes they do not have a ‘former principal home’ that can have rental income exempt from the income assessment.
+These care recipient(s)

 All care recipient(s) receiving home care are currently assessed under a POST2014 Assessment Scheme and will remain so after 1 January 2016.